Obstetrics and Gynaecology

 Extensive undergraduate teaching

-The Discipline of Obstetrics and Gynaecology teaches human reproductive health as part of the Bachelor of Health and Medical Sciences, Bachelor of Health and Medical Sciences (Advanced) and Bachelor of Medicine and Bachelor of Surgery undergraduate degrees, offering students a progressive academic environment, with world-leading teachers and researchers.
+The Discipline of Obstetrics and Gynaecology teaches human reproductive health as part of the Bachelor of Health and Medical Sciences, Bachelor of Health and Medical Sciences (Advanced), and the Bachelor of Medical Studies/Doctor of Medicine programs, offering students a progressive academic environment, with world-leading teachers and researchers.

 Additionally, honours students are offered the opportunity to undertake a full-year research project (or part-time equivalent) within the discipline.
 This program aims to: